Recruiting Strategy

 Even the fastest AI models have a delay.
 If you ask a conversational question like, "What are the trade-offs between using an ALB versus an NLB?", a real human usually has an immediate verbal reaction (a nod, a "hmm," or a filler word).

-• The Cheat: The candidate sits in absolute silence for 3-5 seconds after you finish speaking, then suddenly begins a perfectly structured answer.
+• The Cheat: The candidate sits in absolute silence for 3 to 5 seconds after you finish speaking, then suddenly begins a perfectly structured answer.

 • Why: They are waiting for the AI to finish reading the answer into their ear.